There are dozens of secure and professional website hosting companies with a free plan.

 - Permalink structure limited: your blog post URLs will have a published date and end with .html and you have no option to remove them.

 - Google can delete your website without warnings: I got a website disabled because of a badly coded theme I found online.
 I did not receive a warning to fix the issues.

 Blogspot is the least recommended on that list and Cloudflare Pages is my #1 recommendation.

 Still, I know a lot of websites making money that use Blogspot.

 Should you use free web hosts with CPanel?

 I don’t recommend free hosting platforms with Cpanel and PHP.
 That kind of setup requires expensive resources which makes you expect a catch with free plans.
 Also, those platforms come and go, there’s no guarantee for your website.
 The server performance is often poor.

-Based on my experiences, I only recommend free website hosting for static sites or headless CMS.
+Based on my experience, I only recommend free website hosting for static sites or headless CMS.
 Headless CMS allow you to still use WordPress.
 You can expect high-quality services for as low as $0.

 Is Free Hosting Safe?